Domiryuu/fib/README.md

 # fib

 ### What does it do
-prints out the fib sequence from the first to the 99'th number.
+prints out the first 25 numbers in the Fibonacci sequence.